Whole Again: Chart performance

-Music video
+Music videos

 The music video for "Whole Again" was filmed on a very small budget due to the commercial failure of previous single "Follow Me".
 It features the Kittens singing in front of a plain white background—similar to the video for the Sugababes' debut single, "Overload".
 The original version of the video includes Kerry Katona, who had left the group just before the song's release.
-Much of the video was subsequently reshot to feature new member Jenny Frost.
+After Katona's departure and replacement by Jenny Frost, parts of the video were re-shot with the new line-up as well as solo shots of Frost.
+These were then edited together with scenes of Hamilton and McClarnon from the original video.

-As a result of the single's huge success in many international markets, a second music video was filmed for the U.S. release in May 2001 with a much larger budget.
+As a result of the single's huge success in many international markets, a second music video was filmed for the U.S. release with a much larger budget.
 This version features the three women walking through the streets in Downtown Los Angeles and walking out into the countryside, gradually picking up more people along the way.
 The video ends with the camera zooming out on the field making the crowd take on the shape of Atomic Kitten's logo.